Nico Minoru: Karolina Dean

 Karolina's feelings for Nico were hinted at throughout volume 1, ending with Karolina sheepishly blushing when Nico says she has sworn off boys.
 However, Karolina's feelings were not explicitly expressed until she attempted to kiss Nico.
 Nico immediately turned Karolina down; however, when Karolina decides to travel to her home planet Majesdane with Xavin, Nico is distraught for losing her friend.
 The Runaways stop Nico from casting a spell to bring Karolina back to Earth.
 Months later, Chase catches Nico strewing Karolina's clothes about her floor for remembrance's sake and tells him, "I didn't hurt this bad when Alex betrayed us.
 I didn't even hurt like this when our parents died".
 After Karolina returns, Nico becomes overjoyed and hugs her, saying that she felt all alone with Karolina gone.
 Their friendship is an occasionally strained one, due to Karolina's unrequited feelings towards Nico and Nico's conflicted feelings towards Karolina's relationships.
 When the group re-bands some time later, Nico attempted to kiss Karolina, revealing her possible romantic feelings.
 However, Karolina rejected her, due to her wanting to be faithful to her girlfriend, Julie Power, and dismissed it as Nico's habit of seeking physical comfort in times of stress.
 Following Julie and Karolina's break-up, Karolina invited Nico to attend her parents' legitimate foundation's charity ball with her.
-While there, Karolina's usual nervousness was replaced by newfound confidence because of Nico's support as she is "always seen the real" her.
+While there, Karolina's usual nervousness was replaced by newfound confidence because of Nico's support as she has "always seen the real" her.
 Nico confessed for a long time she was confused about herself so she couldn't see her clearly.
 Nico knows who and what she wants now and asks Karolina to give her a second chance.
 Karolina was surprised and a little scared but the two kissed, beginning a relationship.